 Strategic planning tool – it can be shared with potential investors, partners, and business development professionals.

-It is a strong communication tool for your business defining your purpose, your competition, your management, and personnel.
+It is a strong communication tool for your business defining your purpose, your competition, your management, and your personnel.

 The process of creating a business plan can be cumbersome and a serious reality check for anyone attempting to set up a B2B firm.